Nicholas Bianco: Boss

 On 16 June 1989, underboss "Wild Guy" Grasso was murdered by members of the Springfield faction during a power struggle between Providence and Boston, which wanted more control over the family.
 The death of Grasso undermined Raymond Patriarca, Junior and Bianco essentially took control of the Providence-based family operations.
 Junior would be tried in 1991 for the murderer of Grasso.
 By 1990, Bianco would be de facto boss of the family, superseding Junior.

 In 1989, Junior attended a Patriarca ceremony in a Massachusetts house in which four mob associates were admitted to the family.
 Unknown to the participants, the Federal Bureau of Investigation (FBI) had placed electronic surveillance devices in the room.
 Junior's presence at this ceremony served as evidence that he was a member of the family in an upcoming indictment.

 In March 1990, Bianco and other top Patriarca family members were indicted on charges of conspiracy to murder, loan sharking, illegal gambling, wire fraud and interstate travel in aid of racketeering.
 With the aid of government witness John Castagna, Bianco was convicted on August 8, 1991, of two counts of racketeering in Hartford, Connecticut.
 On November 25, 1991, Bianco was sentenced to 11 and half years in federal prison.

-On November 16, 1994, Nicholas Bianco died of amyotrophic lateral sclerosis (ALS), otherwise known as Lou Gehrig's disease at the Federal Medical Center (FMC) in Springfield, Missouri.
+On November 16, 1994, Nicholas Bianco died of amyotrophic lateral sclerosis (ALS) at the Federal Medical Center (FMC) in Springfield, Missouri.